 the Second Variation Agreement means the agreement a copy of which is set forth in the Fourth Schedule;

+the Third Variation Agreement means the agreement a copy of which is set forth in the Fifth Schedule;

 the variation agreement means the agreement a copy of which is set forth in the Third Schedule.

 [Section 2 amended by No. 82 of 1986 s.
 4; No. 27 of 1997 s.
+4; No. 41 of 2010 s.
 4.]

 3. Ratification of the Agreement